jacdevos/jacdevos.github.io/_posts/2014-08-03-The_origin_of_bug_loop_and_patch.markdown

 ---
+published: true
 layout: post
-title: The origin of bug, loop and patch
+title: "The origin of bug, loop and patch"
+tags:
 ---
 Bug, loop and patch - these words have been part of programmer lingo for decades.
 On my recent trip to the US east coast I stumbled across their origin:

 The [Harvard Mark I](http://en.wikipedia.org/wiki/Harvard_Mark_I) aka the IBM Automatic Sequence Controlled Calculator!